mattyv/ilp_for/README.md

 ## Formal Specifications with Axiom

-I wanted to experiment with an idea: what if library maintainers could provide formal specifications that LLMs can use to understand and verify code?
-The goal is to reduce hallucinations and improve the quality of LLM-generated code by giving them machine-readable contracts instead of relying on documentation alone.
+I wanted to experiment with an idea: what if library maintainers could provide formal knowledge RAG that LLMs can use to understand and write cleaner code using their library?
+The goal is to reduce hallucinations and improve the quality of LLM-generated code by giving them machine-readable contracts instead of relying on documentation alone, which may have gaps or ambiguities.
+The knowledge is a dag/tree of knowledge grounded all the way down to the C/C++ standard.

 ### How it works